"I wish I were sorry but I am not": Texas bombing suspect recorded statement on cellphone

 Interim Austin police Chief Brian Manley publicly disclosed the existence of the cellphone audio at a new conference Wednesday but provided limited details on the statement which he referred to as a confession.
 Manley described Conditt's statement as "the outcry of a very challenged young man."

-Conditt allegedly killed two people, identified as and wounded five others with a series of bomb attacks that terrorized the Austin area for the past month.
+Conditt allegedly killed two people, identified as Anthony Stephan House and Draylen Mason, and wounded five others with a series of bomb attacks that terrorized the Austin area for the past month.

 Conditt was described Wednesday by his uncle as a smart and kind "computer geek" and a friend said he was an assertive person who would end up being "kind of dominant and intimidating in conversation."